 - Orochimaru also has yellow eyes and vertically slitted pupils to further his resemblance to, y'know, a snake.

 - Naruto himself in sage mode, which gives him toad-like square pupils, and vertical slits in his pupils when in the Nine-Tailed Fox forms.
-Turns it Up to Eleven when he combines Sage Mode and the Nine-Tailed Fox and has the vertical slits from the Nine Tailed Fox as well as the toad-like square pupils from Sage Mode.
+Turns it Up to Eleven when he combines Sage Mode and the Nine-Tailed Fox, giving his pupils a cross shape.

 - In Tengen Toppa Gurren Lagann Nia (pictured above) has cross-shaped pupils made to resemble hippy-era flowers.
 Her father has spiral-shaped pupils, although it's implied that his eyes changed when he mastered Spiral Energy.
 Late in the series, when Kittan uses his Giga Drill Break, his pupils also become spiral shaped, as well as Simon's when he makes his final charge at the Anti-Spiral.

 - In Tenchi Muyo!
 Ryoko takes the form of a cat during the first episode of the OVA and has catlike eyes.